Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2023-01-12.

 Note: some people make arrangements for the survey or even install to be done and then are not there on the day, eg are on holiday, which is unfortunate, but does not seem to astonish the installers.

-Here is the first verson (Word format) complete with single-use contact email address and phone numbers.
-Also prepared versions suitable for printing 2-up on A4, with company order reversed on second sheet for fairness, etc, as Word .doc and PDF.
+Here is the first version (Word format) complete with single-use contact email address and phone numbers.
+Also prepared versions suitable for printing 2-up on A4, with company order reversed on second sheet for fairness, etc, as Word

 Today was the Cambridge Road Estates Fun Day and I helped out at the One Norbiton stand, and took along some leaflets to hand out.
 Probably only fewer than five house owners took leaflets, but I asked people to ask their neighbours who might benefit.

-I was also approached by a resident in one of the tower blocks reporting terrible draughts through the windows: for now I've passed that on to the local councillor but expect to get that back to work on later.
+I was also approached by a resident in one of the tower blocks reporting terrible draughts through the windows: for now I have passed that on to the local councillor but expect to get that back to work on later.

 In general, successor community projects to loft insulation could be: